The Little App and The Big Store

 Until you stop and ask the obvious question.

-Apple describes the standard App Store commission for paid apps and in-app purchases as 30%, with reduced rates such as 15% for qualifying developers and subscriptions.
-Apple also sells App Store ad placements, including search results and product pages, and its Search Ads materials describe auctions where relevance and bids matter.
+The standard app store commission for paid apps and in-app purchases is 30%, with reduced rates such as 15% for qualifying developers and subscriptions.
+The Store also sells app store ad placements, including search results and product pages.
+Apple's search ads materials describe auctions where relevance and bids matter.

 It starts feeling like a casino with screenshots.